luxas/kubeadm-workshop/README.md

 but still be able to control those high-level features from kubectl?

 This is possible, a lot of work has been put into this and this feature will probably be ready in Kubernetes v1.7.
-If you can't wait, like me, you can test this flow out easily already.
-The reason I'm using my own `hyperkube` image for this demo is two-fold:
+If you can't wait, like me, you can test this flow out easily already by using my patched `hyperkube` binary (which you probably do at this point).

-1) Since the hyperkube is a manifest list, it will work on multiple platforms smoothly out of the box
-2) It contains vanilla v1.6 Kubernetes + [this patch](https://github.com/kubernetes/kubernetes/pull/42911) that makes it possible to register extended API Servers smoothly.

 First, let's check which API groups are available in v1.6: